 The polar bear (Ursus maritimus

-Polar bears (Ursus maritimus) are among the largest members of the bear family.
-Females grow until they are about four years old and attain maximum weights of 660 pounds.
-Males continue to grow until about eight years of age and may weigh, on average, from 1,100 to 1,300 pounds and measure between eight and eleven feet from nose to tail.
-The largest recorded polar bear was a male measuring over twelve feet long and weighing a reported 2,210 pounds!
+) is the largest member of the bear family.
+Females grow until they are about 4 years old and attain a maximum weight of approximately 660 pounds.
+Males continue to grow until 8 years of age, weighing on average from 1,100 to 1,300 pounds and measuring between eight and 11 feet from nose to tail.
+The largest recorded polar bear was a male measuring more than 12 feet tall and weighing a reported 2,210 pounds!

 The polar bear’s stocky body has a longer neck and proportionately smaller head than other bears.
 Its powerful musculature is particularly well developed in the hind legs and neck.
 Its massive forepaws, up to 12 inches in diameter, are larger than the hind paws and are oar-like, with partially webbed toes for more efficient swimming.
 The soles of the feet are covered with dense pads of fur, offering better traction on ice.
 The bear’s short tail is inconspicuous, and its ears are small and furry.

 A polar bear has excellent eyesight and hearing, and its nose is so incredibly sensitive that it can detect a seal more than 20 miles away!
 Researchers in Alaska have watched male polar bears march in a straight line, over the tops of pressure ridges of uplifted ice and through open leads, for up to 40 miles, in order to reach a prey animal they had detected.
 These bears can also sniff out seal dens covered by three feet of ice and snow.

 An adult bear’s stomach is very large, with a capacity to hold more than 150 pounds of food.
 The polar bear’s liver is extremely rich in vitamin A, ranging between 15,000 and 30,000 units per gram, which makes it toxic to humans; there are accounts of Arctic explorers who became ill or even died from vitamin A poisoning after eating it.